sudeepsrawat/MNIST-Digit-Recognizer/README.md

 * cd mnist-digit-recognizer
 * Next install the required dependencies and packages
 * Run the Jupyter Notebook to train the model (you can use more number of epochs).
 This will generate the model "basemodel.h5"
 * Run the app.py file to draw numbers

+# Results
+After training the model, the accuracy achieved on the test set is around 98%.
+The model is able to correctly recognize handwritten digits with high accuracy.

+# Credits
+This project was created by Sudeep Rawat.
+The dataset used in this project is the MNIST dataset, which can be downloaded from http://yann.lecun.com/exdb/mnist/.